1. Define what makes a clue useful

-A useful source might be a live listing, seller contact, local lead, direct handoff path, model number, or compatibility proof.
+A useful clue might be a live listing, public seller path, local shop, model number, or compatibility evidence.

 A helpful request works best when the task is specific: find this exact item, in this region or condition, with proof the source is real. pleasefindmethis.com is built for free public requests and source suggestions.
 Any item purchase happens separately with the third-party source or seller.